-- Have an interest in History, it is not essential for it to be studied at GCSE
+Have an interest in History, it is not essential for it to be studied at GCSE

-- Enjoy researching and debating about topics
+Enjoy researching and debating about topics

 Would like to know more about key events and people who shaped history

-- Would like to study History in Higher Education
+Would like to study History in Higher Education

-- Russia 1917-1991: Students will study the leaders of Russia from 1917 - 1985 and how their polices affected the government, the economy, social developments and how they controlled the Russian people through propaganda, arts and culture and the secret police.
+Russia 1917-1991: Students will study the leaders of Russia from 1917 - 1985 and how their policies affected the government, the economy, social developments and how they controlled the Russian people through propaganda, arts and culture and the secret police.
 Students will also study the reasons for the fall of the USSR, 1985 - 1991.

 German Democratic Republic 1949-1990: Students will study how the East German state was developed from Soviet occupation in 1949 up to growing crises and the fall of Communist rule across Eastern Europe.